 Rheumatoid arthritis research has found many studies that found the use of natural substances helpful in managing rheumatoid arthritis symptoms.

 Consumers are becoming increasingly aware that natural dietary supplements can relieve rheumatoid arthritis pain and improve health.
-Unfortunately, natural supplements are part of a “buyer beware” industry unregulated by the Food and Drug Administration (FDA) from 1994 until June of 2010, when the current Good Manufacturing Practices (cGMPs) become fully implemented.
+Unfortunately, natural supplements are part of a “buyer beware” industry.
+For 16 years from 1994 the industry had no manufacturer's guidelines.
+This opened the door to a flood of substandard, ineffective and adulterated products.
+As a regulatory answer to these problems, the Food and Drug Administration (FDA) introduced the current Good Manufacturing Practices (cGMPs) which were fully implemented in 2010.

 This means presently you must be careful when choosing a natural dietary supplement.
 There’s a wide variance in supplement quality and in recent years the industry has been plagued by a few unscrupulous companies and many instances of marketing hype.